 The assets of the Retirement System are invested in a broadly diversified manner across the institutional global capital markets.
 In addition to U.S. equities and fixed income securities, the system holds international equities, global sovereign and corporate debt, global public and private real estate and an array of alternative investments including private equity and venture capital limited partnerships.
 The investments are regularly reviewed by the Retirement Board and monitored by an internal staff of investment professionals who in turn are advised by external consultants who are specialists in the areas of investments detailed above.
-A description of the Retirement System's investment policy, a description of asset allocation targets and current investments, and the Annual Report of the Retirement System are available upon request from the

-Retirement System by writing to the San Francisco Retirement System, 30 Van Ness Avenue, Suite 3000, San Francisco, California 94102, or by calling (415) 487-7000.
-These reports are not incorporated by reference herein.
+A description of the Retirement System's investment policy, a description of asset allocation targets and current investments, and the Annual Report of the Retirement System are available upon request from the Retirement System by writing to the San Francisco Retirement System, 30 Van Ness Avenue, Suite 3000, San Francisco, California 94102, or by calling (415) 487-7000.
+The Retirement Board has recently contracted with Cheiron, Inc. for consulting actuarial services effective July 1, 2008 as a result of a regularly-occurring competitive request for proposal process.
+The contract with Cheiron covers a five year initial term.